Azure/azure-powershell/src/Resources/Resources/help/New-AzTag.md

 ```

 ### -ResourceId
-Specifies the scope to create or update the entire set of tags, could be a subscription or resource.
+The resource identifier for the entity being tagged.
+A resource, a resource group or a subscription may be tagged.

 ```yaml
 Type: System.String